oriolbustos/t1d-data-based-digital-twin/README.md

 ```

 - Select the **Python 3.10 virtual environment** you just created as the kernel.
+- Install ipykernel when prompted to do (will be done automatically usually).
 - Run the notebooks/scripts on the `workshops` folders from there.

 ---